jkjung-avt/dqn-tx1-for-nintendo/readme.md

 Aka, a Deep Q Learner Network (DQN) on NVIDIA Jetson TX1 which learns to play Nintendo Famicom Mini games.

 I'm developing an AI program, based on DeepMind's DQN, on Jetson TX1 to play Nintendo games.
 I use this repository to keep track of all source code of the project.
-Please refer to my blog for more information.
+Please refer to the following blog posts for more information.

-[DQN (RL Agent) on TX1 for Nintendo Famicom Mini](https://jkjung-avt.github.io/dqn-tx1-for-nintendo/) [Nintendo AI Agent Training in Action, Finally...](https://jkjung-avt.github.io/training-in-action/)
+[DQN (RL Agent) on TX1 for Nintendo Famicom Mini](https://jkjung-avt.github.io/dqn-tx1-for-nintendo/)

+[Nintendo AI Agent Training in Action, Finally...](https://jkjung-avt.github.io/training-in-action/)

 Installation Instructions